 Use your Student ID to your advantage

 Plenty of businesses offer discounts to students, so bring your Student ID every time you shop.
 From movie theatres and museums, to fast food stops like Burger King and Subway, to retailers like H&M and Goodwill, you'll be paying a lot less at many places you frequent.
 Not sure if one of your favorite spots offers a discount?
 Just ask.

 Don't live on credit

 Using a credit card for expenses is okay – as long as you pay off the balance in full each month.
 Otherwise, avoid credit cards as much as possible.
 Charging an expense that you can't repay at the end of the month will accrue interest, which means that extra latte or dinner out is going to end up costing you twice as much as the price you were charged.
-Most college students with credit cards believe they'll pay off each month's balance, but a recent Fidelity survey of students from the class of 2013 found that these students graduated from college with an average of $3,000 in credit card debt.
 So make sure you actually DO keep up with that credit card bill – in full.